In this tutorial, I show you 5 useful tips for sanding epoxy resin to get a smooth and polished finish.

 There are several things which are difficult to fully explain with words and images, so be sure to check out the video tutorial below!

-Most of the time, tools do not matter.
+Most of the time, tools do not matter – until they do.

-Not only do quality tools help you produce professional results, but they also keep you safe from inhaling resin dust.
+Not only do quality tools help you produce good results, but they also keep you safe.

 Soft Sanding Pad